Restriction theorems for $\mu$-(semi)stable framed sheaves: Semistability

-Thus in this way we have the framed sheaf $(\mathcal{O}_{X}, \alpha\colon \mathcal{O}_{X} \rightarrow i_*(\mathcal{O}_{Y}))$ is not semistable with respect to $\delta.$ We thus have obtained an example of a framed sheaf which is not semistable with respect to a fixed $\delta$ but the underlying coherent sheaf is Gieseker-semistable.
-It is possible to construct examples of semistable framed sheaves whose underlying coherent sheaves are not Gieseker-semistable, how we will see in Example \ref{ex:seminot}.
+Thus in this way we have that the $d$-dimensional framed sheaf $(\mathcal{O}_{X}, \alpha\colon \mathcal{O}_{X} \rightarrow i_*(\mathcal{O}_{Y}))$ is not semistable with respect to $\delta.$ We thus have obtained an example of a framed sheaf which is not semistable with respect to a fixed $\delta$ but the underlying sheaf is Gieseker semistable.
+It is possible to construct examples of semistable framed sheaves whose underlying sheaves are not Gieseker semistable, how we will see in Example \ref{ex:seminot}.